KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 ## The XMP gltf Namespace
-The `gltf` namespace is used to extend `XMP` to include metadata of interest to the glTF working group.
+The `gltf` namespace is used to extend `XMP` to include metadata of specific relevance to glTF.
 The table below describes the properties in the `gltf` namespace.

 | Property Name  | Desrcription | JSON Type    |